Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Main theoretical results

-\begin{theorem}[Identifiability of the Latent-to-observed Star Forest $\G$] In the BLESS model, if each latent variable has at least two observed variables as children (i.e., $\sum_{j=1}^p g_{j,k} \geq 2$), then the latent-to-observed star forest structure $\G$ is identifiable. \end{theorem}
+\begin{theorem}[Identifiability of the Latent-to-observed Star Forest $\G$] In the BLESS model, if each latent variable has at least two observed variables as children (i.e., $\sum_{j=1}^p g_{j,k} \geq 2$ for all $k\in[K]$), then the latent-to-observed star forest structure $\G$ is identifiable up to the permutation of the $K$ latent variables {(that is, $\G$ is identifiable up to the permutation of its $K$ columns)}. \end{theorem}

+The proof of the above Theorem \ref{thm-graph} reveals that to identify $\G$, we only need certain lower-order marginal distributions of $y_j$'s rather than the full joint distribution of all the $p$ observed variables.